swastikbanerjee07/Bill-Calculator/README.md

 ```

 You just need to run the ```minor_project_db.py``` only once and for all in your computer, to create the database file.
-After that, everytime you run the ```minor_project.py``` file, the database will automatically get updated.
+After that, everytime you just need to run the ```minor_project.py``` file, and the database will automatically get updated.
 However, you must be careful the database file does not get deleted from your computer.

 >Reminder:
 >* You need to change the path of the database to a directory of your computer from what is already there in the code (```minor_project_db.py```).